dp0000000004-eng/dp0000000004-eng/README.md

 <br>

 <div align="center">
-<sub>currently debugging something at 2am, probably attendance-related</sub>
+<sub>currently debugging something at 2am, probably not a playing game any more T-T</sub>
 </div>